jbclements/racket-handin-client/README.md

 git push
 ```

-7) finally, use git tag -m "message" <name-of-tag> to tag the commit, then push.
+7) finally, use git tag -m "2224 handin client" <name-of-tag> to tag the commit, then push.

 E.G.